briandgomez/Study/Security+/Threats, Vulnerabilities, and Mitigations.md

 - Harden techniques reduce the attack surface before an attack happens
     - <u>System Hardening</u>: securing OS software, apps, and network devices
     - Encryption
-    - Have multiple layers of security for all access points(endpoints)
+    - Have multiple layers of security for all access points (endpoints)
     - Have host based firewalls
     - Use Host-based Intrusion Prevention Systems to detect and block attacks
+        - <u> Host-based Intrusion Prevention System (HIPS)</u>: tool installed on a computer (host) that monitors the system in real time for suspicious behavior.
+If it detects something it can block or stop it immediately
     - Close or control open ports
     - Change default settings especially passwords
     - Remove unnecessary software